Best buffets in Singapore

 Opening hours: Mon-Sat 12pm to 2:30pm, 6:30pm to 10:30pm, Sun 12pm to 3pm, 6:30pm to 10:30pm

 Tel: 6434 5288

 Image credit: @_estheryiu

-Located in JW Marriott Singapore South Beach, Beach Road Kitchen’s Champagne Brunch Buffet ($108++) entitles you to a free flow of terrific food and champagne.
-The very best of international and local cuisine feature here, ranging anywhere from Truffle Ravioli to Chilli Crab.
+Located in JW Marriott Singapore South Beach, Beach Road Kitchen’s Dinner Buffet ($108++) entitles you to a free flow of terrific food and champagne.
+The very best of international and local cuisine feature here, ranging anywhere from oven-baked Signature Funghi Formaggio Pizza to charcoal-grilled Flower Crab.

 Tel: 6818 1913